tvghung/monopoly/project-document/monopoly-websockets/monopoly.game-core.instructions.md

 - Reconnect before committed expiry clears marker and preserves exact turn.
 - Expiry resolves a pending purchase as Do Not Buy or a development prompt as Skip;
   otherwise it advances the turn.
+- Card landing creates durable `PendingCardInteraction` with an operation ID, continuation and deadline. `AWAITING_DRAW` and `REVEALED` are authoritative stages; deadline recovery is idempotent and never exposes the private draw pile.
 - Payment shortfall expiry sells owned properties in deterministic tile order and eliminates the debtor only after all sellable properties are exhausted.
 - Forced-sale proposal persists its proposal ID and absolute expiry inside the